 In 1955, Scottish obstetrician Ian Donald used ultrasound to detect the presence of fluid-filled cysts in the human body.
 These observations led to the development of the first commercial ultrasound scanner in the 1960s, primarily used for obstetric imaging.

 Over the next few decades, ultrasound technology continued to evolve, with improvements in imaging technology and new image processing and analysis techniques.

 Ultrasound is used to help diagnose cardiovascular disease, musculoskeletal injuries, abdominal and pelvic disorders.
 In addition, it is commonly used during pregnancy to monitor foetal development and detect abnormalities.

 The continued development of ultrasound technology will lead to even more powerful and versatile imaging tools, potentially revolutionising how many medical conditions are diagnosed and treated.

 Modern medical imaging continues to be shaped by artificial intelligence and machine learning to analyse and interpret imaging data.
 These technologies can identify patterns and trends in large amounts of imaging data, helping clinicians make more accurate diagnoses and treatment decisions.

-One of the most promising developments in medical imaging is the use of advanced imaging techniques, such as molecular imaging and functional imaging, which can provide more detailed and precise information about the structures and functions of the human body.
 For example, molecular imaging visualises specific molecules within the body.
-In contrast, functional imaging can study how different organs and tissues function in real-time.
+In contrast, functional imaging can study how different organs and tissues function in real time.